tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 A peer that has been returned to the router as the next peer to dial.
 The router should be attempting to connect to this peer.

-A peer in `Dialing` state it is not considered as a candidate peer.
+A peer in `Dialing` state is not considered as a candidate peer.

 ### Dialed transition